player62/Date-Manger/README.md

 # Date-Manger
-For SKKU ComEdu Learning Fair 2022
+For SKKU Learning Fair 2022

 Used Modules
     Pyqt5